List of World and Olympic Champions in women's freestyle wrestling

-Women's freestyle wrestling has been part of the World Wrestling Championships since 1987, and was first made an Olympic event in the 2004 Olympics.
-The World Wrestling Championships takes place during non Olympic years.
-At the World Wrestling Championships team scoring is kept, while no official team standings are kept for the Olympics.
+Listed are wrestlers who were World or Olympic Champions in women's freestyle wrestling.
+The World Championships for women's freestyle wrestling first began in 1987.
+Women's freestyle wrestling at the Olympics first began in 2004.
+The World Championships takes place during non Olympic years.
+At the World Championships team scoring is kept, while no official team statistics are kept at the Olympics.